FLO-2DSoftware/FLO-2D-Docs/source/setup/qgis_setup.rst

 There are options for installing QGIS.
 Choose one of the following methods:

 .. dropdown:: **Option A – QGIS Latest Long-Term Release (Network Installation)**
-   :open:

-   The following method uses the OSGeo4W Network Installer to install the current QGIS LTR version and prepares the environment for adding
-   Python modules such as ``h5py`` and ``netCDF4``.
+   The following method uses the OSGeo4W Network Installer to install the current QGIS LTR version adds Python modules such as ``h5py`` and ``netCDF4``.

+      .. container:: h3

-   Download the OSGeo4W installer:
+         1. Download the OSGeo4W Installer:

    .. raw:: html

       <a href="https://qgis.org/download/" target="_blank" rel="noopener noreferrer">OSGeo4W Installer</a>

-   This option installs the latest QGIS Long-Term Release (LTR) using the OSGeo4W Network Installer.
+   Choose the **OSGeo4W Network Installer** for 64-bit Windows.

       .. container:: h3

-      1. Launch the OSGeo4W Network Installer
+      2. Launch the OSGeo4W Network Installer

    Run ``osgeo4w-setup.exe`` and choose **Express Installation** from the main menu.